Biden set to meet China’s Xi next week in San Francisco for high-stakes summit

 “We know efforts to shape or reform China over several decades have failed.
 But we expect China to be around and to be a major player on the world stage for the rest of our lifetimes,” a senior administration official said during a call with reporters Thursday evening.

-Xi’s travel to San Francisco will mark the first time the Chinese leader has come to the U.S. in six years.
-In 2017, he attended a lavish dinner meeting at former President Trump’s Mar-A-Lago residence in Palm Beach, Florida.
+Xi’s trip to San Francisco will mark the first time the Chinese leader has come to the U.S. in six years.
+In 2017, he attended a lavish dinner meeting at former President Trump’s Mar-A-Lago residence in Palm Beach, Fla.

 The choice of the latest venue is practical, with the White House holding back from giving Xi a prestigious trip to Washington but signaling the administration’s commitment to righting a relationship that has veered off track.